civicrm/civicrm-dev-docs/docs/extensions/basics.md

 to help decide.

 ### 1. Install civix
-Some tasks in the process of writing an extension require boiler-plate code.
-To reduce the amount of work required to find, understand, and adapt the boiler-plate code, one should install the CiviCRM extension builder, civix.
+Some tasks in the process of writing an extension require boilerplate code.
+To reduce the amount of work required to find, understand, and adapt the boilerplate code, one should install the CiviCRM extension builder, civix.
 Civix is a command-line tool which generates code for some common development tasks.